sdesabbata/granolarr/docs/practicals/bookdown/114_P_RProgramming.md

-## Conditional structures
+## Conditional statements

-Conditional structures are fundamental in (procedural) programming, as they allow to execute or not execute part of a procedure depending on whether a certain condition is true.
+Conditional statements are fundamental in (procedural) programming, as they allow to execute or not execute part of a procedure depending on whether a certain condition is true.
 The condition is tested and the part of the procedure to execute in the case the condition is true is included in a *code block*.

 ```r